rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 #### Delayed execution of derivative or gradient

+In many cases, people would like to customize computations.

 ```swift
 /// Computes the gradient of the trailing closure at `x`.
 func pushforward<T : Differentiable, R : Differentiable>(